Dose-response and relative-potency assay software

 Included with the resultSource data + analysis configuration fingerprints

-AnalysisPlate import through PDF reportSource data and analysis configuration fingerprintsTeam workflowsMethod and report approvals, run history, and trending
+AnalysisPlate import through PDF reportSource data and analysis configuration fingerprintsTeam workspaceInvitations, roles, member lifecycle, and organization-scoped analysis

 One assay workflow